In recent years, even school leaders have labelled the performance tables published the government "baffling".

 This handy grade succinctly summarises the more complex average point system for A level and other academic post-16 qualifications including A levels, Pre-U and the International Baccalaureate.
 Points are assigned on a scale from E =10 to A* = 60 and these are added up and then divided by the total number of academic entries.
 It gives an average point score – the national average is 32.7 – and this is converted to a grade.
 C+ is the national average.
 Remember: there are a range of scores per grade so different schools with slightly different average points scores can both display the same average grade.

-We continue to offer a Certificate of Excellence to all schools, and this is updated every year with the latest data.
+We offer a free Certificate of Excellence to all schools, and this is updated every year with the latest data.
 This certificate includes their unique School Guide Star Rating, where awarded, and allows schools to show parents the results of all the hard work by pupils and staff.
-Schools can download their free certificate by registering here.